The effect of single BER pulses

-In this example, we consider a BPSK receiver and transmitter system with single interference in the data.
+In this example, we will consider a BPSK receiver and transmitter system with single data interference.
 The system itself is shown in the figure below.

-At the top level we see the random dataset generator, BPSK and pulse generator, which is shown in the figure below.
+At the top level, we see a random dataset generator, BPSK, and a pulse generator, which is shown in the figure below.

 There are 3 pulse generators in this subsystem.
-By using delays and adders we increase the number of these pulses.
+Due to delays and adders, we increase the number of these pulses.

-Next, let's set the auxiliary function to start the model.
+Next, we will set an auxiliary function to run the model.

 # Подключение вспомогательной функции запуска модели.